The Swinging Blue Jeans

-The Swinging Blue Jeans are a four-piece 1960s British Merseybeat band, best known for their hit singles with the HMV label: "Hippy Hippy Shake", "Good Golly Miss Molly", and "You're No Good", issued in 1964.
+The Swinging Blue Jeans are a four-piece 1960s British Merseybeat band, best known for their hit singles with the His Master's Voice label: "Hippy Hippy Shake", "Good Golly Miss Molly", and "You're No Good", issued in 1964.
 Subsequent singles released that year and the next made no impression.
-In 1966, their version of Burt Bacharach and Hal David's "Don't Make Me Over" peaked at no. 31 in the UK Singles Chart, but the group never charted again.
+In 1966, their version of Burt Bacharach and Hal David's "Don't Make Me Over" peaked at number 31 in the UK Singles Chart, but the group never charted again.

 Career

 The group had its origins in 1957, when Bruce McCaskill formed a jazz-influenced skiffle sextet called the Bluegenes.
 Besides guitarist/vocalist McCaskill, the original line-up also included banjo player Tommy Hughes, washboard player Norman Kuhlke, and oil drum bass player Spud Ward.
 There were a number of early personnel changes, as guitarist Ralph Ellis joined the band and Ward was replaced by Les Braid.
 Johnny Carter and Paul Moss entered the band to replace Hughes and McCaskill.
 They were a fully working band by 1962, playing skiffle at venues in Liverpool and at the Star Club in Hamburg.
 The German audiences booed them off the stage, however, and the group rapidly changed direction and focus.

-They switched to rock and roll, and with a name change to reflect their attire, to the Swinging Blue Jeans.
-This earned the band, then a quintet featuring Ennis, Braid, Ellis, Kuhlke and Moss, a recording contract with HMV with record producer, Walter Ridley.
+The band switched to rock and roll, and with a name change to reflect their attire, to the Swinging Blue Jeans.
+This earned the band, then a quintet featuring Ennis, Braid, Ellis, Kuhlke and Moss, a recording contract with His Master's Voice with record producer, Walter Ridley.
 The quintet's first recording, "It's Too Late Now", which was written by Ennis, made the British Top 30.
 After the departure of Moss, the band became a quartet.
-In December 1963, a cover of the song "Hippy Hippy Shake" took the band to Number two on the British charts and established them as stars.
+In December 1963, a cover of the song "Hippy Hippy Shake" took the band to number two on the UK chart and established them as stars.

 They had a three-year spell of success, rising and falling with Merseybeat itself.
 The Swinging Blue Jeans had the standard Shadows line-up of two guitars, a bass guitar and drums and achieved local fame with their appearances at the Mardi Gras Club and the Cavern Club.

-An album Blue Jeans a-Swinging was released in 1964 by HMV; a contemporaneous American LP composed of 45 and EP tracks, Hippy Hippy Shake included the released-in-the-US-only instrumental, "Wasting Time".
+An album Blue Jeans a-Swinging was released in 1964 by His Master's Voice; a contemporaneous American LP composed of 45 and EP tracks, Hippy Hippy Shake included the released-in-the-US-only instrumental, "Wasting Time".